Juvederm™ is sold by the syringe.

 Safety of Juvederm™

 Juvederm™ is an FDA approved hyaluronic acid dermal filler, and does not require skin testing prior to injection.
 This dermal filler should not be used in patients who have severe allergies marked by a history of anaphylaxis.
 It should also not be used in the presence of multiple severe allergies, or in patients who have a history of allergies to gram-positive bacterial proteins.
 The safety and effectiveness of Juvederm™ injectable gel for the treatment of areas other than facial wrinkles and folds, such as lips, have not been established in controlled clinical studies.
-Juvederm™ safety for use during pregnancy, in breastfeeding females, or in patients under 18 years has not been established.
+The safety of Juvederm™ for use during pregnancy, in breastfeeding females, or in patients under 18 years, has not been established.

 How Results Are Achieved with Juvederm™